eleva/serverless-node-api-skeleton/README.md

 - write test to ensure OpenAPI is validated and functionality is as expected (TDD with jest)
 - write code until all our test are green
 - deploy both API and documentation using CI/CD

-## Infrastructure Versioning
-We ensure a separate Cloud Stack per each stage and version (i.e dev, staging, uat, v1).
-A CloudFormation template under ```.dev/cf/api-resources.yaml``` template is useful to create all cloud resources needed:
-- one VPC, with 3 public subnet and 3 private subnet (shared between versions)
-- one NATGW (AZ-1A) (please change this to three, one per each private to be compliant with HA standards)
-- an RDS as database (you can choose to use DynamoDB as well to be full serverless)
-- needed security groups to let services be able to connect and communicate
-- a Codebuild Project, shared between our pipelines, to build and deploy your doc and solution
-- three Pipelines as CI/CD to deploy dev, staging, v1 versions of this API
-- one S3 bucket to store documentation versioned under "stage named" prefix
-- Coudfront Distribution to expose documentation

-You should create parameters ```DB-PASSWORD``` in ParameterStore, and load SSL certificate before launch this template.

 ## ⚡ [Setup serverless](https://www.serverless.com)
 To start working locally and deploy this project you'll need to install and configure serverless following those steps: